 Reflections, Research, and Resources for Good Practice

-–2016 Topic: Global Integrity: 25 entries written Jan-Dec 2016, exploring many levels of integrity: individual-institutional-international.
+–2016 Topic: Global Integrity.
+25 entries for exploring many levels of integrity: individual-institutional-international.

-–2015 Topic: Global Integrators 25 entries for leveraging our skills and values on behalf of humanity.
+–2015 Topic: Global Integrators.
+25 entries for leveraging our skills and values on behalf of human wellbeing.

 —Global Member Care (Volume 1): The Pearls and Pearls of Good Practice

 —Global Member Care (Volume 2): Crossing Sectors for Serving Humanity

 Edited by Kelly and Michele O’Donnell (2013)–hard copy and electronic version